kalman/dts-bundle-generator/src/config-file/README.md

                  * Excludes any nodes with a jsdoc tag in this list.
 For example, ["private"] would be sensible.
                  */
                 excludeJSDocTags?: string[];

+                /**
+                 * Only include nodes which have one of the jsdoc tags in this list on a parent node.
+                 * Nodes that are excluded via --exclude-jsdoc-tags are not included.
+                 */
+                includeJSDocTags?: string[];
             },
         },
     ],